 The Group (Parent Company along with its subsidiary UPAC) and a related party are part of an arrangement to construct and develop a commercial mall in UAE ("project).
-The Group currently has an equity interest of 19.87% (31 December 2021: 19.87% and 30 June 2021: 19.87%) and has also extended interest bearing loan facilities to the project (Note 12).
-The Parent Company has provided corporate guarantees for the project amounting to KD 154,578 thousand (31 December 2021: KD 97,106 thousand and 30 June 2021: KD 38,608 thousand) and an undertaking for the completion of the mall within an agreed time frame.
+The Group currently has an equity interest of 19.87% (31 December 2021: 19.87% and 30 September 2021: 19.87% %) and has also extended interest bearing loan facilities to the project (Note 12), .
+Further, the Parent Company provided an undertaking for the completion of the mall within an agreed time frame.